-Applications for the MHAP will be available every Fall semester.
+Apply for the Mental Health Ambassador Program by September 28th.
 Multiple members of a student organization can apply and be accepted into the MHAP.
-If accepted, Ambassadors are expected to attend a two-half day retreat/training and attend bi-weekly meetings.
+If accepted, Ambassadors are expected to attend a training and biweekly meetings, all via Zoom.

 Questions?
 For additional information please contact Kelsey Lammy at email@example.com.

 |Monday - Friday, 8am to 5pm by appointment|

 University Health Services is committed to providing high-quality care to patients of all ages, races, ethnicities, physical abilities or attributes, religions, sexual orientations, or gender identities/expression.